The Pilgrim of Hate: Plot summary

-Beringar's catches one of the thieves, and recovers a ring stolen from Ciaran, which is found on the hand of local man Daniel Aurifaber, who bought it from Simeon Poer.
+Beringar breaks up a crooked dice game, and recovers a ring stolen from Ciaran, which is found on the hand of local man Daniel Aurifaber, who bought it from Simeon Poer.
 Near dawn on the day of the procession, Ciaran tells Melangell that he is leaving Shrewsbury for Wales now that his "safe-passage" ring is returned to him.
 She promises to keep his secrets.

 After St. Winifred's reliquary is set on her altar, pilgrims line up to make their requests of the saint.
 Prior Robert presides.
 As Rhun approaches, he drops his crutches; as he puts his foot to the ground and climbs to the altar, the congregation sees his leg become stronger and his foot untwist.
 He prays in complete silence; when he steps back, his foot whole and fully functional, and the church is filled with praise for the saint who has performed this miracle.

 When Matthew cannot find Ciaran, Melangell tries to detain him.
 Matthew reacts with unusual violence, and leaves the Abbey, hot on Ciaran's trail.

 Olivier and Hugh seek out Cadfael for help in finding Luc.
 The description of Luc applies to both Ciaran and Matthew.
 The Abbot learns they are both gone.
 Olivier leaves to search for them, on the road to Wales.
 Abbot Radulfus asks Cadfael if Rhun's recovery was feigned.
 Cadfael believes it was not.
 Radulfus, reassured of this miracle, speaks with Rhun, who states his wish to stay at the Abbey.

 Melangell tells Cadfael that the two young men left separately, heading over the fields, not along the road.
 The Abbot opens a scrip left behind, finding a book with Luc Meverel's name in it.
 Sending word to Hugh, Cadfael goes on horseback to follow the two young men on the overland route.
 At the edge of twilight, he hears Ciaran and Matthew in a clearing around a great beech tree.
 Matthew is fighting off the three felons, who now await darkness.
 Cadfael, unarmed, approaches on foot, bellowing as if he is part of a large party in pursuit, and attacks Simeon Poer.
 His cries lead Hugh and his men to the scene, and they catch the three attackers.